wp-plugins/13-moon-synchronometer/readme.txt

 * First Release of 13-Moon Synchronometer - Limi Day 27 Self-Existing Moon 4 Kin 14 WHITE MAGNETIC WIZARD

 == Upgrade Notice ==

+= 1.5.1 =
+Major improvements in layout, function and translation

 = 1.5.0 =
 Reworked the date logic to work with other plugins